 R packages are an ideal way to package and distribute R code and data for re-use by others.
-RStudio includes a variety of tools that make developing R packages easier and more productive, including:
+The RStudio IDE includes a variety of tools that make developing R packages easier and more productive, including:

 - Build pane with package development commands and a view of build output and errors